jymchng/python-newtype-dev/docs/advanced-topics/method-interception.md

 # Method Interception and Customization

-This guide covers advanced techniques for intercepting and customizing method behavior in Python NewType.
+This guide covers advanced techniques for intercepting and customizing method behavior in python-newtype.

 ## Basic Method Interception